- COL 299

 Guidelines for accomplishment of event:

-- A successful journal entry will:
+- A successful paper will:

 - Place the subject or topic of the museum exhibit in historical context.
-This means that the student should make specific reference to the place, time period and/or chronology in which the topic or subject of the exhibit took place.
+This means that the student should research and make specific reference to the place, time period and/or chronology in which the topic or subject of the exhibit took place.

 - Explain how the exhibit interprets the past.